We're

 met, at Leo Carillo State beach in LA County,

-wonderful filming locations should be
+filming locations should be shared with

-shared with other people on the web.
+other people on the web.

 Since the launch we have added many sections including the "Vanished